Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 submit a request to lease an annex named `example` to the queue named `RM` on Bridges 2.
 Project `PROJECT_ID` will be charged for resources used (by default, two machines).
-The **text in bold** is emphasized to distinguish it from XSEDE's log-in prompt.
+The **text in bold** is emphasized to distinguish it from Bridges-2's log-in prompt.

-<pre><code>$ htcondor annex create example RM@bridges2 --project PROJECT_ID
+<pre><code>$ htcondor annex create example RM@bridges2 --project PROJECT_ID --login-name LOGIN_NAME
-<b>This command will access Bridges 2 via XSEDE.
-To proceed, enter your
+<b>This command will access the system named 'Bridges 2' via SSH.
+To proceed, follow the
-XSEDE user name and password at the prompt below; to cancel, hit CTRL-C.</b>
+prompts from that system below; to cancel, hit CTRL-C.</b>
 </code></pre>

-You will need to log into XSEDE at this prompt.
-Logging into XSEDE will grant you access to Bridges 2.
+You will need to log into Bridges-2 at this prompt.

 <pre><code><b>Thank you.</b>